 Mozilla Firefox is the recommended browser for Mac users.
 There can be issues with exporting references to your EndNote Online library on a Mac via the Safari or Chrome browsers.

-You can import references into your EndNote Online library from various search tools such as LibrarySearch, library databases (e.g.Scopus, Proquest Central and many more), Google Scholar and via the Capture Reference bookmarklet / plugin using EndNote Online.
-Click on the other tabs in this box for specific instructions.
+You can import references into your EndNote Online library from various search tools such as LibrarySearch and library databases via the Capture Reference bookmarklet / plugin using EndNote Online.

 When importing references: